LonamiWebs/lonamiwebs.github.io/content/blog/woce-5.md

 Properly supporting more than one hardware breakpoint, along with supporting different types of breakpoints, is definitely doable.
 The meaning of the bits for the debug registers is well defined, and you can definitely study that to come up with [something more sophisticated][cpp-many-brk] and support multiple different breakpoints.
 But for now, that's out of the scope of this series.
 The tutorial only wants us to use an on-write watchpoint, and our solution is fine and portable for that use case.

 However, relying on the size of the instructions is pretty bad.
 The instructions x86 executes are of variable length, so we can't possibly just look back until we find the previous instruction, or even naively determine its length.
 A lot of unrelated sequences of bytes are very likely instructions themselves.
 We need a disassembler.
-No, we're not writing our own.
+No, we're not writing our own[^4].

 Searching on [crates.io] for "disassembler" yields a few results, and the first one I've found is [iced-x86].
 I like the name, it has a decent amount of GitHub stars, and it was last updated less than a month ago.
 I don't know about you, but I think we've just hit a jackpot!